edward-stuart-johnson/data-analytics-power-bi-report/README.md

 ## Building the Customer Detail Page

-I created a report page focussed on custoemr-level analysis.
+I created a report page focussed on customer-level analysis.

-I created headline card visuals: I created two rectangles as the backgrounds for the card visuals and added a card visual for the [Total Customers] measure I created earlier and renamed the field Unique Customers.
+I created headline card visuals: I created two rectangles as the backgrounds for the card visuals, added a card visual for the [Total Customers] measure I created earlier, and renamed the field Unique Customers.

 I created a new measure in my Measures Table called [Revenue per Customer], which is the [Total Revenue] divided by the [Total Customers]: